luisfrancs/metal_workload_eda_nestedcv/README.md

 * Subject-wise data partitioning using GroupKFold
 * Nested hyperparameter optimization
 * Random Forest model training
-* Performance evaluation on source and target domains
+* Performance evaluation on the source and target datasets
 * Storage of the best-performing model from each outer fold

 ---